An Exterior EFT for Hawking Radiation: Bulk-to-bulk propagators and influence phase

 This normalisability condition implies that $\mathbb{G}(\zeta|\zeta_0,p)$ is proportional to $g_R(\zeta,p)$ in the region contiguous to the left boundary and is proportional to $g_L (\zeta,p)$ in the region contiguous to the right boundary.

-The bulk-to-bulk propagator $\mathbb{G}(\zeta|\zeta_0,p)$ is then fully determined if, in addition to the normalisability condition mentioned above, we also implement an appropriate jump condition at $\zeta = \zeta_0$.
+The bulk-to-bulk Green function $\mathbb{G}(\zeta|\zeta_0,p)$ is then fully determined if, in addition to the normalisability condition mentioned above, we also implement an appropriate jump condition at $\zeta = \zeta_0$.
 The jump condition in question can be derived by integrating Eq.\eqref{eq:BlkBlkODE} in a small interval around $\zeta = \zeta_0$.
 This yields the condition

 Here $\zeta_0^-$ and $\zeta_0^+$ denote the limits as $\zeta$ approaches $\zeta_0$ from the left and the right boundaries respectively.
 Thus we conclude that the function $\mathbb{G}(\zeta|\zeta_0,p)$ itself is continuous as we cross $\zeta = \zeta_0$ but its derivative suffers a discontinuity given by the above equality.